Legend – Metal Galaxy: Development

-According to the Su-metal, each song performed had distinct choreography, and the band wanted to give off a different theme for each day, specifically with the "cute" side on the first day and the "cool" side on the second day.
+According to Su-metal, each song performed had distinct choreography, and the band wanted to give off a different theme for each day, specifically with the "cute" side on the first day and the "cool" side on the second day.
 Rehearsals for some songs had given off the idea that they would not be performed at any other shows for some time.
 Moametal found that performing as a support for Su-metal took triple the effort as she was performing with her in every song, unlike the Avengers that would cycle out, and she would need to match each dancer's style to synchronize properly with the performances on stage.

-Regarding the peromances of each song, Su-metal noted that performing songs like "Brand New Day" felt significantly different from recording in a studio due to the added dances, noting that the chorpgraphy of Mikiko-metal was made to capture sound and at the same time and yet the moves formed during recording were a precursor to it.
+Regarding the performances of each song, Su-metal noted that performing songs like "Brand New Day" felt significantly different from recording in a studio due to the added dances, noting that the choreography of Mikikometal was made to capture sound and at the same time and yet the moves formed during recording were a precursor to it.
 Regarding "Oh!
 Majinai", the dance was considered cute and comical, and the band members suspected the audience would laugh upon seeing a backdrop of Joakim Brodén.

 Content

 The shows mark the first live performance featuring the older accompanying East Kami Band prominent before 2019, the West Kami Band formed around the release of Metal Galaxy, and all three members of the Avengers in the same set of shows.
-Throughout the performances, the Avengers cycle in to fill in the role of Yuimetal after her departure, while all the Avengers and band members participate in the final song of each show.
+Throughout the performances, the Avengers—Kano Fujihira, Riho Sayashi, and Momoko Okazaki—cycle in to fill in the role of Yuimetal after her departure, while all the Avengers and band members participate in the final song of each show.

 The first day of the shows features performances of songs from the first disc of Metal Galaxy, as well as "Gimme Chocolate!!", "Megitsune", and "The One", showcasing the band's "light side" spanning from the band's debut to around the release of Metal Resistance in 2016.
 Many song elements highlight the Eurobeat inspiration of early songs, the worldwide inspiration of music, and a more fun and comedic side to the band.
 The final song performed is "Road of Resistance" featuring the members of both Kami Bands, as well as all three Avengers dancing alongside Su-metal and Moametal.

 The second performance day focuses more on the band's "dark side" that began in 2018 with the departure of Yuimetal, the Babymetal World Tour 2018, and the inclusion of backup dancers, with most music performed originating from the second disc of Metal Galaxy, as well as songs like "Karate", "Syncopation", and "Headbangeeeeerrrrr!!!!!".
 The final song performed with all the accompaniments is "Ijime, Dame, Zettai", which had not been performed since Legend S: Baptism XX.
 The show concludes with announcement for Metal Resistance Episode X, the final part of the band's main lore.